EberlyODL/phys010sjv11/the_experimental_setup_of_the_photoelectric_effect.md

 By doing the experiment and trying out things we found that

-1. The current is directly proportional to the light intensity.
+1. The measured current is directly proportional to the light intensity.
 If the light intensity is doubled, the current doubles.
 2. The current appears without delays.
-3. There is a threshold (minimum) frequency below which there is no current, no matter how intense.
+3. There is a threshold (minimum) frequency of light below which there is no current, no matter how intense.
-4. This threshold frequency depends on the metal used as target.
+4. This threshold frequency of light depends on the metal used as target.
 5. By applying a reverse voltage, we can stop the current.
-The voltage necessary is referred to as **Stopping Potential $V_{stop}$.**
+The voltage necessary to do that is referred to as **Stopping Potential $V_{stop}$.**
 6. The value of $V_{stop}$ does not change as we change the intensity.
-But it does change as we change the frequency.
+But it does change if we change the frequency.

 ### External Resources